jamespacileo/prompt-manager/project_documentation.md

 import { createPrompt, listPrompts, updatePrompt, generateTypes, getStatus, getPromptDetails, getGeneratedTypes, getDetailedStatus, deletePrompt } from './commands.js';
 import { Table } from 'console-table-printer';
 import fs from 'fs-extra';
-import path from 'path';
 import { TextEncoder, TextDecoder } from 'util';
-import { configManager } from "../config/PromptProjectConfigManager"
+import { getConfigManager } from "../config/PromptProjectConfigManager"
 import { PromptModel } from '../promptModel.js';

 // Add TextEncoder and TextDecoder to the global object